zsasko/collect-data-from-conversation-openai-sample/README.md

 ## Running the project

-To run the project, run:
+For running the project, write:
 ```
 python main.py
 ```